luizpancini/AeroBeams.jl/docs/src/OMCgustTests.md

 ```

 # Gust response of an airfoil section
 This example illustrates how to set up an aerodynamic analysis of gust response.
-While AeroBeams *can't* run a strictly aerodynamic analyses (only aeroelastic ones), that can be done in practice by using a one-element stiff beam supported at both ends.
+While AeroBeams *can't* run a strictly aerodynamic analyses (only aeroelastic ones), that can be done in practice by using a one-element stiff beam supported at both ends, effectively removing structural deformation effects.
 We'll evaluate the response of the NACA 0012 airfoil to one-minus-cosine gusts through several tests, each with different pitch angle and gust length.
 The performance of the available aerodynamic solvers the gust indicial solvers will be assessed too.

 ### Core function setup
 The following core function solves our problem given the test case, the aerodynamic solver the gust indicial solver.
+Notice that we use the function [`create_OneMinusCosineGust`](@ref create_OneMinusCosineGust) with the appropriate arguments to streamline the process of creation of the gust.

 ````@example OMCgustTests
 using AeroBeams, DelimitedFiles